maslovw/serial_tcp_clients/README.md

 If all clients are disconnected, then the serial port is closed.

+If connection with serial device was lost, all TCP clients get notification, but connection will be kept, and the script will make attempts to open serial device.

 Works in Windows and Linux (incl.
 RaspberryPi)

 # Requerements